CanonicalLtd/maas-docs/en/intro-new.md

-KVM (virtual machine) pods are now a fully fledged part of the MAAS ecosystem, with support for AZs, tagging, over-commit ratios and storage pools, letting users compose virtual resources just as easily as physical resources
+KVM (virtual machine) pods are now a fully fledged part of the MAAS ecosystem, with support for AZs, tagging, over-commit ratios and storage pools, letting users compose virtual resources just as easily as physical resources.

 ![pod compose machine commissioning][img__pod-compose-machine-commissioning]